lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 ## Merge the mapping tables and compute a TMM normalization

+Unlike quality filter step, DE analysis requires to provide for each factor, counts of samples in each category.
+After matrix creation, we will create a design sample file that will describe the experiment and the comparison we want.

 > ### {% icon hands_on %} Hands-on: Task description
 >
 > 1. **Build expression matrix** {% icon tool %} with the following parameters: